kinnala/scikit-fem/docs/listofexamples.rst

    The velocity and pressure fields of Example 32, clipped in the plane of spanwise symmetry, *z* = 0.
    The figure was created using `ParaView <https://www.paraview.org/>`_ 5.8.1.

-See the `source code of Example 32 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex32.py>`_ for more information.
+See the source code of :exlink:`32` for more information.

 Example 42: Periodic meshes
 ---------------------------